EBT SNAP food stamps welfare

 If you received a denial, don’t give up.
 Social workers are humans and often make mistakes, especially when dealing with new laws.
 They may also be not very good at communicating.
 You can:

 • Check with the welfare agency and find out the reason for the denial.
 Normally, the welfare agency will send you a letter explaining the reasons.
-But if you have not received a letter, you can always ask.
+If you have not received a letter, ask for it.

 • If the denial is because you did not provide required documents, you can submit these documents and ask to re-open your case or open a new one.

-• Ask to appeal the denial.
-Appeals are handled by more knowledgeable employees, and they will likely be able to spot and reverse the mistake if there is one.
+• Appeal the denial.
+Appeals are handled an administrative judge, who will reverse the mistake if there is one.
+See How to appeal a denial.

 Print the following documents and show them to the social worker: